Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 1 cup of sliced assorted cherry tomatoes

-- Kosher salt and fresh cracked pepper to taste.
+- sea salt and fresh cracked pepper to taste.

-- Dressing: Whisk all of the ingredients together in a medium size bowl until combined.
+- Dressing: Whisk all of the ingredients together in a medium-size bowl or shake in a mason jar until combined.
 Chill before using.

 - Salad: Combine all of the ingredients together in a large bowl and dress with dressing.